snoz2191/Boston-Sample-Backend/README.md

 * Start developing

 ** Note: At the moment there is no database set up.
 So it can't be accesed to the admin area.

-We should take the decision of what database to use
+We should take the decision of what database to use.